ankaAR/bestiario5e/_creatures/kalka-kylla.md

 ***Multiataque.*** Kalka-Kylla makes two claw attacks.

-***Claw.*** Melee Weapon Attack: +5 al ataque, alcance 5 pies, un objetivo.
+***Claw.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
 Impacto: 10 (2d6 + 3) puntos de daño contundente, and if the target is a Medium or smaller creature, it is grappled (escape DC 13).
 Until this grapple ends, the target is restrained.
 Kalka-Kylla has two claws, each of which can grapple only one target.